Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Conclusion

+As part of applying \textit{honesty} for conditional entropy and mutual information estimation, we presented a novel study of UF and other forest methods in the context of posterior probability estimation, evaluated on simulated and real datasets.
+In simple simulated settings, UF dominates when there is a sharp change in the posterior probabilities while the other forest methods overfit.
+Additionally, on par with IRF, UF provides better calibrated posteriors than RF and SigRF in regions of high uncertainty between classes.
+On the 72 CC18 classification tasks, we see that UF improves upon RF in terms of the calibration of posteriors at the cost of pure predictive power.

-The main limitation of this work is that it is only able to estimate uncertainty quantities for categorical $Y$; that said, the UF algorithm can be modified for continuous $Y$ as well.
-Computing the posterior distribution $\hat P(Y|X = x)$ when $Y$ is continuous can be accomplished with a kernel density estimate instead of simply binning the probabilities.
+The main limitation of decision forests for conditional entropy and mutual information estimation is that the methods are only able to estimate uncertainty quantities for categorical $Y$; that said, the algorithm can be modified for continuous $Y$ as well.
+Computing the posterior distribution when $Y$ is continuous can be accomplished with a kernel density estimate instead of simply binning the probabilities.
 A theoretical and empirical analysis of this extension is of interest.
-When $Y$ is multivariate, a heuristic approach such as subsampling $Y$ dimensions or using multivariate random forests can be explored.

-On the theoretical side, important next steps include rigorous proofs for convergence rates.
-Studying the behavior of UF estimates in more complicated nonlinear, high-dimensional settings should be explored as well.
-Practical applications such as dependence testing and $k$-sample testing for high-dimensional, nonlinear data will be natural applications for these information theoretic estimates.
+When $Y$ is multivariate, a heuristic approach such as subsampling $Y$ dimensions or using multivariate random forests could be explored.
+On the theoretic results, further important next steps also include rigorous proofs for convergence rates.
+On the applied results, feature selection in machine learning settings and dependence testing in high-dimensional, nonlinear scientific datasets will be natural applications for these decision forest methods.
+Fast permutation testing approaches will be necessary for efficient inference, especially in larger datasets.

-\paragraph{Data and Code Availability Statement} The implementation of UF, the simulated and real data experiments, and their visualization can be reproduced completely with the instructions in code available on \href{https://github.com/neurodata/uncertainty-forest}{GitHub}.
-The experiments were run in parallel on a 1TB RAM machine with 96-cores.
+\paragraph{Data and Code Availability Statement} The implementation of UF, the simulated and real data experiments, and their visualization can be reproduced completely with the code available on Github (see https://neurodata.io/code/).